Karl-jurvanen/Loans-Frontend/README.md

 This is a school project for advanced web programming course.

-Live demo can be found at demo.jurvanen.me
+Live demo can be found at www.demo.jurvanen.me

 The app uses React with Typescript and Next.Js.
 The UI is built using Material-UI.